 Some of us have specialized skills that make this easier – for example, I am a writer and editor, so I focus my money-earning on those two skills.
 Others might be particularly handy, so they might focus their skills on doing home repairs.

-But it isn’t necessary to have a skill set to bring in multiple streams of income.
 You simply have to be willing to do small jobs that may or may not be short term.
 Here are some ideas to get you started.
 This list, of course, is by no means comprehensive.

 - Cleaning houses